2013 ICC Champions Trophy

 The 2013 ICC Champions Trophy was the seventh ICC Champions Trophy, a One Day International cricket tournament held in England and Wales between 6 and 23 June 2013.

-India won the competition, beating England by five runs in the final after overcoming South Africa, the West Indies and Pakistan in the group stage, followed by a semi-final victory over Sri Lanka.
-As winners, India earned $2 million in prize money, the largest amount since the tournament's inception.
+India won the tournament for the second time by defeating England in the final by 5 runs.

+India received $2 million as prize money for winning the tournament, the largest amount since the tournament's inception.
 It was due to be the final ICC Champions Trophy, to be replaced by the ICC World Test Championship in 2017, but in January 2014, it was instead confirmed by the ICC that a Champions Trophy tournament would take place in 2017, with the proposed Test Championship being cancelled.

+Qualification

+As hosts, England qualified for the competition automatically; they were joined by the seven other highest-ranked teams in the ICC ODI Championship as of 21 August 2012.

 Rules and regulations

 The 2013 ICC Champions Trophy was contested by eight teams, which were seeded and divided into two groups.
 Each team played every other team in its group once.
 Following the group stage, the top two teams from each group progressed to the semi-finals, where the winner of Group A played the runner-up of Group B and the winner of Group B played the runner-up of Group A.